family

 "I am worthy of God's love simply because I exist.
 And if I'm worthy of God's love, shouldn't I also be worthy of my own?
 And the same is true for you."

-Van Der Beek said that if mindset feels too religious, his fans "can take the word God out".
+Van Der Beek said that if his mindset felt too religious, his fans "can take the word God out".

 "Your mantra can simply be, 'I am worthy of love,' because you are.
 Thank you for the love and prayers, everyone.
 Have a blessed day."

-While Van Der Beek used his birthday to share this message with fans, his wife Kimberly Brook posted her own tribute to the actor.
+His wife Kimberly Brook also posted her own tribute to the actor.

 ADVERTISEMENT